 - Digital Video Recording Act (DVRA) – Representing the consumer electronics industry in negotiations with the motion picture industry over the DVRA, which ultimately failed in the face of computer industry objections.

-- Digital Millennium Copyright Act (DMCA) — Advising clients and participating in inter-industry negotiations in connection with the DMCA.
+- DMCA – Advising clients and participating in inter-industry negotiations in connection with the DMCA.
 That act added the statutory protection for technological protection measures that provides the legal foundation on which DRM protection is based.

-The firm represented the wireless industry during the Copyright Office’s 2009 triennial rulemaking under section 1201, opposing proposed exemptions to the prohibition on circumvention that would have permitted the circumvention of certain phone system locks.
-The firm submitted extensive comments and Mr. Joseph testified at a Copyright Office hearing.
+The firm represented the wireless industry during the U.S. Copyright Office’s 2009 triennial rule-making under Section 1201, opposing proposed exemptions to the prohibition on circumvention that would have permitted the circumvention of certain phone system locks.
+The firm submitted extensive comments, and Mr. Joseph testified at a Copyright Office hearing.

 Inter-Industry Activities: The Copy Protection Technical Working Group (CPTWG) was created in 1996 following the demise of the DVRA as a forum for the development of voluntary content protection standards.
 Wiley Rein attorneys participated in many of the early CPTWG meetings on behalf of a leading trade association.